 My favorite part of the flightseeing tour was when we were at our highest, at about 7,500 feet.
 At times, we were so close to the mountains that it looked like I could reach out and touch them.
 To look out across these peaks was amazing!

 Landing on the gravel runway was smooth and uneventful.
 After our tour, Morgan drove us back the Kennicott Glacier Lodge.

 Wrangell – St. Elias Flightseeing Tour Photos

-Click here to see photos and for more information about the Thirteen Glacier Flightseeing Tour (the 70 minute tour) by Wrangell Mountain Air.
+Check out our photos and get more information about the Thirteen Glacier Flightseeing Tour (the 70 minute tour) by Wrangell Mountain Air.

-Click here to see photos and for more information about 120 minute tour that included the Chugach Mountains, Bagley Icefield, and Mount St. Elias.
+Check out our photos and get more information about 120 minute tour that included the Chugach Mountains, Bagley Icefield, and Mount St. Elias.

 A view of the Wrangell Mountains from the Thirteen Glacier Tour.

 Is a Wrangell – St. Elias National Park Flightseeing Tour Worth It?

 Wrangell-St. Elias National Park & Preserve is larger than Switzerland, but there are only 101 miles of road in the entire park.
 Unlike Yellowstone or Death Valley, it is almost impossible to experience this park from land.

 Since this park is so large, has so few roads, and is covered in glaciers and mountains, the best way to see it is from the sky.
 So yes, a flightseeing tour is worth it, in my opinion.